ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version1/README.md

 ## Directory and Folder Structure

-There are three special folders in this directory:
+There are three special folders in the root directory:

 - `_docs`: This folder holds general documentation about the system, namely an architecture diagram of the initial state, another one for the final state, and a document that briefly describes each component in the system.
 - `_exercises`: This folder holds the 3 concrete exercise descriptions that have to be performed on the system.
-- `_scripts`: This folder holds scripts to build and run the components in the system, one `.bat` and one `.sh` script for every component.
+- `_scripts`: This folder holds 2 versions of scripts to build and run the components in the system, `.sh` files for Linux and `.bat` files for Windows.

 Moreover, every component in the system has a separate folder in this directory.
 Apart from the `WebUI`, they are all RESTful services, which is indicated by the `Srv` part of their folder name.
 Every Java service in this workspace is a Maven project and is defined via its `pom.xml` file.
 Maven commands like `mvn clean install` are used in the various files in the `_scripts` folder to build the executable `.jar` file for each service.
 The details for this are documented in the `README.md` file of each service.